ceteongvanness/eventdemo/Global AI Night Sept 2019/Part 1 - Cognitive Services.md

 5. Select the **+ Container** button and create a name for the Container and select **Container (anonymous read access for containers and blobs)** for the public access level setting.

    ![](https://github.com/ceteongvanness/eventdemo/blob/master/Global%20AI%20Night%20Sept%202019/Images/P1-31.png)

+6. Go to Subscription and click on your subscription.